 Globally, severe pre-eclampsia/eclampsia (PE/E) is the second leading cause of maternal mortality.
 While PE (development of elevated blood pressure and protein in the urine during the second half of the pregnancy) is a relatively common disorder of pregnancy, if not detected and managed properly, it can progress to seizures (eclampsia), kidney and other organ damage, and ultimately death for both the mother and unborn child.
-Pregnant women in developing countries suffer disproportionately, where the risk of dying from severe PE/E is approximately 300 times higher than that for a pregnant woman in a developed country.
+Pregnant women in developing countries suffer disproportionately, where the risk of dying from severe PE/E is many times higher than that for a pregnant woman in a developed country.

 Evidence-Based Interventions for PE/E

 Examples of evidence-based interventions that MCHIP supported for the prevention and treatment of PE/E include:

 - Calcium supplementation during pregnancy where calcium intake is low to reduce the risk of developing PE/E by up to 78% in high-risk groups, and even up to 41% in low-risk groups.

 - Screening and early detection of PE through blood pressure measurement and simple urine protein detection at every antenatal care visit to improve prognosis by increasing opportunities for effective interventions to prevent progression of PE to eclampsia.

 - Timely and effective management at the appropriate level of care to prevent maternal mortality associated with severe PE/E. Treatment includes:

 – Use of MgS04 for the prevention and treatment of severe PE/E. MgSO4 is a lifesaving drug and the anti-convulsant of choice for women with severe PE/E. It reduces the risk of developing seizures or recurrent seizures by more than 50% compared to other drugs or no drugs.

 – Anti-hypertensive therapy for severely elevated blood pressure; and